2023 Flash Reading Series

 This series is part of ARC’s celebration of National Poetry Month.

-These short recorded readings are carried on our website (below), on ARC’s YouTube channel, and shared on social media – sign up for our newsletter (to the right) and you will be sent the spring 2023 readings each Friday in April!
+These short recorded readings are carried on our website, on ARC’s YouTube channel, and shared on social media – sign up for our newsletter and you will be sent the spring 2023 readings each Friday in April!

 ARCs Flash Reading Series is part of our Poetry & the Senses initiative, generously funded by Engaging the Senses Foundation.
 We are grateful for co-sponsorship of the 2023 Flash Readings from the Center for Race & Gender, and the Departments of English and Ethnic Studies.